 Next

-Read on in Part III, where I discuss the true Total Cost of Ownership when talking about COTS and Custom Software.
+In Part III, I will discuss the true Total Cost of Ownership when talking about COTS and Custom Software.